Anodizing is a popular manufacturing technique used to apply a coat of finishing layer on a metal surface.

 Once the process is completed, the components are rinsed in deionized water to remove any residue from the electrolysis process.

-The resulting oxide layer is porous so that you can fill it with paints or dyes.
+The resulting oxide layer is porous so that you can fill it with anodizing dyes.
 It allows you to provide a more aesthetically pleasing surface with different colors.

 Lastly, the components are dipped in a nickel acetate solution to close off all the surface pores and seal any remaining cavities.